Clickstreams or clickpaths represent the sequences of actions performed (clicks, etc.) and webpages visited by a website user.

 The Super User has superpower!

 Super users can create new users and assign them the ‘admin’ permission on a given set of websites.
 Users with the ‘admin’ permission can edit the website settings (Name, URLs, Timezone, etc.).
-They can also create, manage and delete entities for the website(s) such as Goals, Funnels, Forms, A/B Tests, Heatmaps, Session Recordings, etc.
+They can also create, manage and delete entities for the website(s) such as Goals, Funnels, Forms, A/B Tests, Heatmaps, Session Recordings, Delete visits using the GDPR privacy tools, Invalidate reports, etc.

 Users with ‘admin’ permission can also create new users and grant the new users the ‘view’ or ‘write’ or ‘admin’ permission on the website(s) the user has ‘admin’ permission.